Introduction

 - Counters can be programmed in 6 different programmable counter modes.

-- Counting facility in both binary or BCD number system.
+- Counting facility in both binary or BCD number systems.

 - Compatible with Intel and other microprocessor.